Strawberry Salsa Recipe

 Lots of things!
-You can use it on yogurt or vanilla ice cream, as a dip for cinnamon and sugar pita chips, use it on tropical tacos, top grilled fish or seafood or even on my Strawberry BBQ Chicken!
+You can use it on yogurt or vanilla ice cream, as a dip for cinnamon and sugar pita chips, on a salad, use it on tropical tacos, top grilled fish or seafood or even on my Strawberry BBQ Chicken!

 While I love strawberries so much that I just eat them raw right out of the container, I generally have a batch of Strawberry Salsa ready in the refrigerator.
 It is perfect for drop-by guests or even a late afternoon snack.

-Since it is so unique and colorful, your guests and family are sure to love it, rave and ask you for the recipe!
+Since Strawberry Salsa is so unique and colorful, your guests and family are sure to love it, rave and ask you for the recipe!
 Make sure you send them back here.
 LOL.

-If you liked this homemade salsa recipe, you might also like these:
+If you liked this homemade salsa recipe, you might also like these fruit salsa recipes: